The Abu Dhabi Green Pass and Al Hosn Covid-19 app explained for visitors and residents in Abu Dhabi

 It is a paid service unless you’re being seen symptomatically in a hospital where it may be covered by insurance.
 The standard price (now regulated) is 50 AED per PCR test.
 Results take around 12 to 24 hours to appear on the Al Hosn app.

 No. Whilst Dubai residents and visitors can also use the Al Hosn app for collating their results, vaccine status and track & trace, the Green Pass system of needing to show your app has not been introduced as a mandatory requirement in Dubai or any other Emirate in the UAE.

-Individual establishments in Dubai, depending on what sort of licence they have, may require you to show a negative PCR test result to enter.
+Individual establishments in Dubai and the northern Emirates, depending on what sort of licence they have, may require you to show a negative PCR test result to enter.
 Bars, for example, have stricter requirements than restaurants (these look to be all but abolished now as at October 2022).